 St Michael’s also has access to the resources available at the East Central Zone of Catholic Education Melbourne (CEM).
 These resources include general curriculum consultancy advice and personnel who provide professional assistance with education programs for children with special needs such as speech pathology, educational psychology and individual needs assessment.

 At St Michael’s, student voice is encouraged and valued.
 Student leadership is therefore emphasised and prevalent throughout the school.
 Assembly, line-up and meditation are all student led and there are also several opportunities for students in Prep to Year 6 to hold a leadership responsibility in an official capacity.
-In these roles, students are able to strengthen their mentoring and interpersonal skills with their peers, staff, parents and the wider community.
+In leadership roles, students are able to strengthen their mentoring and interpersonal skills with their peers, staff, parents and the wider community.
 By providing many pathways for students to lead and be heard, students can feel more confident and equipped for their transition into Year 7.

 Towards the end of the year, all Year 5 students are eligible and encouraged to apply for a Year 6 School Leadership position.
 School Leaders are active representatives of the school who embody the St Michael’s vision, uphold the school wide expectations and in turn, set an example for fellow students.
 School Leaders also participate in additional school activities such as representing St Michael’s at Leadership Days, Church events, Open Days and some formal functions, facilitating Assembly and SRC meetings, and leading school sporting occasions.
-In 2017, St Michael’s leadership positions pertain to School, House, Student Wellbeing, Social Justice, Media and Communications, The Arts, and Environment and Sustainability.

 Student Representative Council